 CRS Community Best Practices Success Stories

-Learn how NFIP communities have lowered their insurance premiums and increased their resiliency by achieving a higher CRS Rating through the Association of State Floodplain Managers (ASFPM) CRS success story collection and through Success With CRS.
+Learn how NFIP communities have lowered their insurance premiums and increased their resiliency by achieving a higher CRS Rating through the Association of State Floodplain Managers (ASFPM) CRS success story collection and Success With CRS.

 Do you have a best practice or success story to share?
 FEMA encourages you to send us an email with a submission for Best Practices within your state or community.